HenrikJoreteg/human-javascript/ch01 - introduction.md

 To clarify further:

 1. They are separate from the API.
-2. They don't work *at all* if someone has javascript turned off.
+2. They don't work *at all* if someone has JavaScript turned off.
-3. A modern browser with a modern javascript engine is a minimum system requirement.
+3. A modern browser with a modern JavaScript engine is a minimum system requirement.
 4. We send the application code itself to the browser, not the result of running the application code.
 5. The app is rendered entirely on the client.
 We only send the bare minimum HTML we need to tell the browser to run our app.
 Usually just a doctype, a script tag and a stylesheet.
 6. After loading, the client fetches its own data, as data (typically JSON), not as rendered HTML.